brian0641/BasisCashGuide/basis-cash-guide.md

 The dApp to interact with the Boardroom is at (https://app.basis.cash/boardroom).
 If you want to interact directly with the Boardroom contract, `stake(uint BAS_amount)` is used to stake your BAS, `claimDividends()` claims your BAC, `withdraw(uint BAS_amount)` unstakes BAS and claims BAC, and `exit()` unstakes all your BAS and claims your BAC.

-Due to a small glitch in the deployment of the contracts, to claim a portion of the first seigniorage, you will need to stake to the "old" Boardroom contract (ETHERSCAN LINK).
-For subsequent seigniorage events, you will need to unstake from the "old" Boardroom contract and re-stake to the new one (ETHERSCAN LINK).
+**Important:** Due to a small glitch in the deployment of the contracts, to claim a portion of the first seigniorage, you will need to stake to the "old" Boardroom contract.
+For subsequent seigniorage events, you will need to unstake from the "old" Boardroom contract and re-stake to the new one.
 This will be reflected in the UI.

 ## Bonds (BAB)